Random Periodic Processes, Periodic Measures and Ergodicity: Introduction

-Ergodicity is significant for random dynamical systems in describing large time behaviour.
-Many important results in ergodic theory have been proved under the regime of stationary measures and stationary processes.
-These concepts and their ``equivalence" play a vital role in the existing ergodic theory.
+Ergodicity is significant for the theory of random dynamical systems in describing their large time behaviour and irreducibility.
+However, important results have been proved only under the regime of stationary measures and stationary processes.
+They are not applicable to systems with periodicity.
+In this paper we will break this restriction to provide an ergodic theory when ``periodicity" exists.
+This scenario, regarded as random periodic, is defined in a very general situation of a separable Banach space, applicable for both discrete random mappings and continuous time stochastic flows.

-Periodic phenomena exist in many real world problems e.g. biology, economics, chemical reactions, climate dynamics etc. But, by nature, many real world systems are very often subject to the influence of internal or external randomness.
-Periodicity and randomness may often mix together.
-For instance, the maximum daily temperature in any particular region is a random process, however, it certainly has periodic nature driven by the divine clock due to the revolution of the earth around the sun.
-Many time series (e.g. in economics) have periodic or seasonal nature (\cite{frances}).
-These kinds of processes are not stationary, but could be random periodic.
+It is well known but still worth mentioning in this context that the notion of periodic paths has been a major concept in the theory of dynamical systems since Poincar\'e's pioneering work (\cite{poincare}).
+Moreover, periodic phenomena exist in many real world problems.
+But, by nature, many real world systems are very often subject to the influence of internal or external randomness.
+Periodicity, nonlinearity and randomness are present and interweave in many real world phenomena.
+Random periodicity is ubiquitous and can be found, for example, in daily temperature variations, economic and business cycles, internet traffic volumes, activity of sunspots and transition between ice age and interglacial period.

-The notion of periodic solutions has been another major concept in the theory of dynamical systems since Poincar\'e's pioneering work (\cite{poincare}).
-Random periodic solutions should play a similar role in the theory of random dynamical systems.
-The first major task is to define the random periodicity in a general setting.
-Periodicity and randomness don't seem to match each other naturally.
-But this has been made possible by appealing to the pathwise formulations of random systems provided by the theory of stochastic flows/random dynamical systems (\cite{feng-zhao-zhou},\cite{feng-zhao},\cite{lian},\cite{zh-zheng}).
+But periodicity and randomness do not seem to match each other naturally, so the first major task is to define the random periodicity in a general setting.
+The study of random periodicity has attracted considerable interests in literature recently.